pdjr-signalk-plugins/range-monitor/README.md

 _${value}_ is the instantaneous value of the monitored path that caused the

+_${vessel}_ will be replaced with Signal K's idea of the vessel name.

 For examle `${vessel}: waste water tank level is ${test} ${threshold} (currently ${value})`

 __Thresholds__

-This entry consists of a list of one or more threshold specifications each of which defines a value threshold value range and the type of notification which will be issued if the monitored path value moves into or out of this range.
+Is a list of one or more threshold specifications each of which defines one or two thresholds and the type of notification which will be issued if the monitored path value moves across a defined threshold.
-Typically, multiple threshold entries can be used to escalate the severity of a notification as the monitored path value makes increasingly significant excursions beyond one or other threshold.
+Typically, multiple threshold entries can be used to escalate the severity of a notification as the monitored path value makes increasingly significant excursions beyond a threshold.

-Each threshold item has the following properties.
+Each threshold specification has the following properties.

 __--> Low__
 If supplied, specifies the lower threshold for raising a notification: if